 - More batteries.
 This can get expensive but it can extend your full electric lifestyle for a few more days.
 If the bad weather runs for longer, you’ll still have to fall back to electric austerity.

 - Grid as backup.
 You can remain connected to the grid and only use it a handful of times a year.
 Unfortunately, this is a bad deal for the utilities’ business model and they will fight it.
 Some will require a hefty surcharge.
 Others won’t allow it at all.
 Here, Hawaii is a postcard from our electric future.
 The state’s regulators realized how economically appealing residential solar+battery had become and they created a specific tariff just for grid-as-backup called Customer Self Supply.
 As solar + batteries continue to fall below grid prices, expect other states to follow.

 - Backup generators.
-For most people that want to get entirely off the grid, this will be the default choice.
+For most people that want to completely take their house off-grid, this will be the default choice.
 In fact, many people already have these systems in place and they just need to be integrated with the solar+battery system.
 Obviously, this is not ideal if your goal is to embrace clean energy but the actual environmental impact should be substantially smaller than year-round electricity from a fossil fuel grid.

 The Freeing Energy Perspective

 The National Academy of Engineering ranks electrification and the grid as the single greatest engineering achievement of the 20th century.
 It powers our lights, TVs, elevators, subways, computers, factories, X-ray machines, and every other part of our modern society.
 Just flip a switch and we get as much power as we want the very instant we want it.
 Yet, despite its complexity and scale, electricity somehow remains affordable and generally reliable to virtually every single person in the country.